 For all other electronic communications, providers may elect one of the following two options:

-Option #1: Forward all electronic requests received (including emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or
+Option #1: Forward all electronic requests received (including those received via email and web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or

-Option #2: Forward all electronic requests (including those received via emails and web forms) received from law enforcement authorities and third parties containing allegations of domain name abuse (i.e. illegal activity)
+Option #2: Forward all electronic requests (including those received via email and web forms) received from law enforcement authorities and third parties containing allegations of domain name abuse (i.e., illegal activity)

-In all cases, providers must publish and maintain a mechanism (e.g. designated email point of contact) for requestors to contact to follow up on or escalate their original requests.
+In all cases, providers must publish and maintain a mechanism (e.g., designated email point of contact) for requestors to contact to follow up on or escalate their original requests.

 Regarding Further Provider Actions When There Is A Persistent Delivery Failure of Electronic Communications

-All third party electronic requests alleging abuse by a P/P customer will be promptly forwarded to the customer.
+All third-party electronic requests alleging abuse by a P/P customer will be promptly forwarded to the customer.
 A requestor will be promptly notified of a persistent failure of delivery that a provider becomes aware of.

 The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after [a certain number of] repeated or duplicate delivery attempts within [a reasonable period of time].
 The WG emphasizes that such persistent delivery failure, in and of itself, is not sufficient to trigger further provider obligation or action in relation to a relay request unless the provider also becomes aware of the persistent delivery failure.

-A persistent delivery failure to a customer as described herein will trigger the provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the WG’s recommendation that customer data be validated and verified in a manner consistent with the WHOIS Accuracy Specification of the 2013 RAA (see WG recommendation under Category B, Question 2).
+A persistent delivery failure to a customer as described herein will trigger the provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the WG’s recommendation that customer data be validated and verified in a manner consistent with the WHOIS Accuracy Specification of the 2013 RAA (see the WG’s recommendation under Category B, Question 2 in Section 7, below).

 However, these recommendations shall not preclude a provider from taking any additional action in the event of a persistent delivery failure of electronic communications to a customer, in accordance with its published terms of service.

+“REVEAL” (i.e., DISCLOSURE OR PUBLICATION) OF A CUSTOMER’S IDENTITY OR CONTACT DETAILS:

-In relation to “Reveal”, the WG adopted the following definitions to clarify what it believes to be certain ambiguities surrounding the use of certain words in the WHOIS context.
-The WG recommends that ICANN adopt these definitions, and that they be used uniformly, including generally in relation to WHOIS beyond privacy and proxy service issues:
+In relation to “Reveal”, the WG adopted the following definitions to clarify what it believes to be certain ambiguities surrounding the common use of certain words in the WHOIS context.
+The WG recommends that ICANN adopt these definitions, and further recommends that they be used uniformly, including generally in relation to WHOIS beyond privacy and proxy service issues:

-“Publication” means the reveal of a person’s (i.e. the licensee or beneficial owner of a registered domain name) identity/contact details in the WHOIS system.
+“Publication” means the reveal of a person’s (i.e., the licensee or beneficial owner of a registered domain name) identity/contact details in the WHOIS system.

-“Disclosure” means the reveal of a person’s (i.e. the licensee or beneficial owner of a registered domain name) identity/contact details to a third party requestor without Publication in the WHOIS system.
+“Disclosure” means the reveal of a person’s (i.e., the licensee or beneficial owner of a registered domain name) identity/contact details to a third-party requestor without Publication in the WHOIS system.

 The term “person” as used in these definitions is understood to include natural and legal persons, as well as organizations and entities.